invoiceninja/invoiceninja/docs/install.rst

 ..
 Tip:: To remove public/ from the URL map the webroot to the /public folder, alternatively you can uncomment ``RewriteRule ^(.*)$ public/$1 [L]`` in the .htaccess file.
 There is more info `here <https://www.invoiceninja.com/forums/topic/clean-4-4-3-self-hosted-install-url-configuration-clarification/#post-14186>`_.

+Step 5: Configure the application
+"""""""""""""""""""""""""""""""""

+See the `details here <http://docs.invoiceninja.com/en/latest/configure.html>`_ for additional configuration options.

-Step 5: Enable auto updates
+Step 6: Enable auto updates
 """""""""""""""""""""""""""

 Use this `shell script <https://pastebin.com/j657uv9A>`_ to automate the update process.